Tencent denies report of Singapore IPO for WeChat spin-off

 "This market news is not true," said Jerry Huang, a spokesman for Tencent.

-Tencent, led by CEO and Chairman Pony Ma and more than 30 percent owned by South African media group Naspers Ltd (NPNJn.J), is due to announce second-quarter earnings on Wednesday.
+Tencent, led by CEO and Chairman Pony Ma and more than 30 percent owned by South African media group Naspers Ltd, is due to announce second-quarter earnings on Wednesday.

-The company has invested heavily in WeChat as it and other Chinese Internet companies such as Alibaba Group ALIAB.UL and Baidu Inc (BIDU.O) try to broaden their revenue streams.
+The company has invested heavily in WeChat as it and other Chinese Internet companies such as Alibaba Group and Baidu Inc try to broaden their revenue streams.

 Shares in Tencent, valued at $88 billion, rose as much as 1.5 percent in early trade, but by the midsession were trading down 0.05 percent at HK$367.20.
 The broader Hang Seng index was up 0.7 percent.